Home Solar Panel Installation – A Complete Guide

 Choosing a Solar Company

 The first (and one of the most important) steps in getting solar on your home, is choosing the right company to work with.
 The solar company will do everything from assessing your property for solar potential, discussing equipment options with you, designing the system, securing necessary permits, installing the equipment, and helping with rebates and tax incentives.
-Given the breadth of work the solar company will do, finding an experienced and reputable solar company is a critical early step.
+Given the breadth of work the solar company will do, finding an experienced, local, and reputable solar company is a critical early step.

 Types of Solar Companies

 First off, there are many different types of solar companies you will likely encounter in your search.
 Here’s a breakdown of how to identify these: